wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 1. Click "Create" to see a KQL database page.

-   <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.html#create-an-eventstream">HANDS-ON: Create an EventStream</a>
+   <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.html#create-an-eventstream">HANDS-ON: Create a KQL EventStream</a>

 1. Click "Home" to see the workspace page with these icons: